nruneberg/sscc-qc-basic/docs/tutorial1/README.md

 In order to verify that the stationary point is a true minimum (positive curvature in all directions = real frequencies)

-Start a frequency calculation (Reuse data by just hitting "Start new job by using current data as input" )
+Start a frequency calculation (Reuse data by just hitting `Start new job with current data` )

 !["Start new job from previous results"](../img/local_16.png )